JessicaDeCunha/Retirement-Financial-Planning-using-APIs/.ipynb_checkpoints/README-checkpoint.md

 In this section, you will use the Plaid API to obtain transaction and account data for the budget analysis section of the report.

-Follow the steps outlined in the budget notebook (`account_summary.ipynb`) to complete the following:
+Follow the steps outlined in the budget starter notebook (`account_summary.ipynb`) to complete the following:

 1. Generate a Plaid access token to access the Developer Sandbox.